 Half (½) hour private swimming lessons are offered for individuals and small groups of up to three (3) individuals.
 Contact you aquatic center of choice for information and scheduling.

 Saint Paul Parks and Recreation offers junior lifeguard programs for youth ages 10-14 and lifeguard programs for ages 15 and up.
 Registration can be done online, over the phone, or in person.
-Click here for more information.
+Visit the Lifeguard Training webpage for more information.

 Stroke Clinics are offered for swimmers that can swim laps and want to improve their strokes and endurance.
 We offer the clinics during regular lap swim hours and are a first come first served basis on the dates listed below.
 Perfect for triathlon training or anyone looking to improve their swimming technique.